Flag of Rhodesia: Official description

-Flag of the Governor of Southern Rhodesia
+Flag of the governor of Southern Rhodesia

-The flag used by the Governor of Southern Rhodesia followed the usual pattern for representatives of the British Crown.
+The first flag used by the governor of Southern Rhodesia followed the usual pattern for representatives of the British Crown.
 It consisted of a defaced Union Flag (Union Jack) with a white disc in the center of the flag.
-Within the center of the disc was the shield from the Southern Rhodesian Coat of Arms.
-This flag was not used during the Unilateral Declaration of Independence (UDI) years and became obsolete when the post of Governor disappeared after the independent Republic of Zimbabwe came into being in 1980.
+Within the centre of the disc was the shield from the Southern Rhodesian Coat of Arms.

-In common with most other British colonies, the flag used by the Governor, as the Sovereign's representative in Southern Rhodesia, initially flew a Union Flag with a white roundel in the centre, charged with the shield from the colony's arms granted on 11 August 1924.
-Unique among the flags of the Governors of British Colonies, this shield of Arms was not surrounded by the customary wreath.
+In common with most other British colonies, the flag used by the governor, as the Sovereign's representative in Southern Rhodesia, initially flew a Union Flag with a white roundel in the centre, charged with the shield from the colony's arms granted on 11 August 1924.
+Unique among the flags of the governors of British Colonies, this shield of Arms was not surrounded by the customary wreath presumably because Southern Rhodesia was not a full dominion.
 Southern Rhodesia became a British Colony on 12 September 1923.
 This flag was put into use on 1 October 1924 and was flown until 30 July 1951.

-On 31 July 1951, a new flag was put into use for the Governor of Southern Rhodesia.
+On 31 July 1951, a new flag was put into use for the governor of Southern Rhodesia.
 This was dark blue and charged in the centre with a Royal Crown, its height being four-sevenths of the hoist.
 Initially the Tudor Crown would have been used, but after her accession to the throne in 1952, Queen Elizabeth II indicated her preference for the St Edward's Crown and this version would have been used thereafter.
 Although the colony had attained 'Responsible Government' in 1923, it was never a fully fledged Dominion, and so did not have a Governor-General, whose flag in other Dominions would be dark blue, charged in the centre with the Royal Crest above a Crown, with the name of the Dominion written in a yellow scroll below.

-Flag of Zimbabwe Rhodesia (1979)
+Flag of Zimbabwe Rhodesia

 When Rhodesia became Zimbabwe Rhodesia in 1979, a new flag was adopted with more African elements on 2 September of that year.
 This flag was, however, short-lived, as the self-declared state soon reverted to British rule before gaining independence as Zimbabwe in 1980.